-‘Why are you trying to get me fired?’: Ex-Seattle activist now engaged in battle with Spokane police
+‘Why are you trying to get me fired?’: Former Seattle activist now engaged in battle with Spokane police

 The wailing stopped abruptly.
 Peace, 45, assumed the Spokane police got their guy.

-“Then I saw (a patrol car) coming full speed from the Jack in the Box parking lot” next door, Peace said, recalling how the car’s spotlight was glaring down on him when the officer jumped out of the car.
+“Then I saw [a patrol car] coming full speed from the Jack in the Box parking lot” next door, Peace said, recalling how the car’s spotlight was glaring down on him when the officer jumped out of the car.

 “Naturally, as a black man, as he’s racing toward me I’ve got my hands up,” said Peace, as some officers drew their guns.

-Body-worn camera footage shows the tense interaction that ensued, when Peace – a former Seattle police activist with a long, embattled history –refused to give his name but insisted he wasn’t the suspect the officers were after and had done nothing wrong.
+Body-worn camera footage shows the tense interaction that ensued, when Peace — a former Seattle police activist with a long, embattled history — refused to give his name but insisted he wasn’t the suspect the officers were after and had done nothing wrong.

 Police were looking for Vincent Gardner, a 49-year-old white man wearing blue pants, a blue hoodie and a black jacket and reported to have held his estranged wife against her will with a machete for 26 hours.
 The woman had called for help from Jack in the Box.